chrfrenning/zentransfer-desktop/README.md

 * Organize files into folders by date
 * Upload files to AWS S3, Azure, Google Cloud Platform (OVH and Hetzner coming)
 * Monitor for new files on zentransfer.io and sync to your laptop
-* Relay to FTP Servers, Email, Webhooks and Zapier.com via ZenTransfer.io
+* Relay to multiple FTP Servers, Email, Webhooks and Zapier.com via ZenTransfer.io

 The ZenTransfer app is free to use and works with or without an account on ZenTransfer.io.